juliansweatt/mini-games/README.md

 ## Developers

 See *develop* branch for current UI/API and the most up-to-date code.
 In the future, we will rebase or merge or create a pull request from each game into *develop* and eventually merge with master via pull request in order to integrate each game with the UI and API.

-Good work for increment 1.
-Good luck on midterms!